dhmunro/coloring/README.md

 displaying multiple data sets (say density and temperature) in side by side filled mesh plots, or to distinguish several adjacent materials when plotting a single quantity (say density of fuel and ablator).
-The seven maps, correspond to RGB and CMYK, called (in that order) red, green, blue, cyan, purple, gold, and gray.
+The seven maps correspond to RGB and CMYK, called (in that order) red, green, blue, cyan, purple, gold, and gray.

 The (gold, blue, gray) set have nearly identical appearance to normal